pkiraly/qa-catalogue/README.md

 99117335059505508,3:1
 ```

-`1:2;2:1;3:1` means that 3 different types of issues are occured in the record, the firs issue which has issue ID 1
+`1:2;2:1;3:1` means that 3 different types of issues are occurred in the record, the firs issue which has issue ID 1
-occured twice, issue ID 2 which occured once and issue ID 3, which occured once.
-The issue IDs can be resulved from the
+occurred twice, issue ID 2 which occurred once and issue ID 3, which occurred once.
+The issue IDs can be resolved
-`issue-summary.csv` file's firs column.
+from the `issue-summary.csv` file's firs column.

 * `issue-details-normalized.csv`: the normalized version of the previous file